 7. Keep some inventory in-house

 Let’s say your market segment becomes too saturated with so many products at cheaper prices on one of these marketplaces that it becomes a hindrance, sales being to slump, and it becomes a real bust.
 What about your branded website?
 Did you already close that down?
 One bit of advice we have gotten from others is leave newcomers to the online marketplace should hold back at least 20 percent of their inventory in-house.
 That way, should you need to flip the switch and go back to being fully autonomous, you can do it with relative ease.

 8. Manage product fulfillment

-You’re still on the hook for a certain amount of product fulfillment with either Amazon and eBay.
+You’re still on the hook for a certain amount of product fulfillment with either Amazon (via its Fulfillment By Amazon – FBA – services) and eBay.
 In term of Amazon, you just need to get your product sent to their fulfillment centers in bulk, and they take it from there.
-Whereas, on eBay, since it’s more of an auction oriented marketplace, you are still on the hook for direct shipping and fulfillment to the customer, or else contracting that out to a third-party fulfillment center.
+You can check the fee for Amazon Fba from various sources, including Amazon FBA pricing guide.
+On eBay, since it’s more of an auction oriented marketplace, you are still on the hook for direct shipping and fulfillment to the customer, or else contracting that out to a third-party fulfillment center.

 9. Get insured

 “Perhaps the biggest area of concern from sellers on Amazon is whether they should get liability insurance, because there seems to be a lot of sue-happy buyers of products out there anymore,” said product liability attorney George McLaughlin.
 McLaughlin advises manufacturers to take every precaution necessary to make sure products are safe, have good instructions, and warnings.
 “When manufacturer’s cut corners on their products, it can result in serious injury or even death.”

 10. Focus on the legal stuff